 Got 30 minutes?
 You’ll flip over this easy, Thai-inspired meal-in-a-bowl.
 It’s fresh, vibrant, healthy and super delicious!

 My kids laugh because they know that when I get my mind on perfecting a recipe I’m relentless, till my goal is accomplished.
 When they were growing up, that might mean the family ate the same thing for dinner several (sometimes many) nights in a row until I was satisfied.
 These 30 Minute Thai Basil Beef Bowls are a perfect example of my relentless-ness.

-Cait and Nick (our grown children) also say they learned that they’d probably never have it again after that, because I’d be onto something new.
+Cait and Nick (our grown children) also say they learned that they’d probably never have it again after that.
+Once the mission was accomplished, I’d be onto something new.
 Wanna know the really bad part?
 If, a few month later, they would say, “Hey mom, remember that ______ you made for us a while back?
 Could you make it again?”, I wouldn’t have a clue as far as how to repeat it!
 The problem was, I rarely wrote the ingredients down.
 I haven’t changed much over the years, except now I have a food blog.
 Because of you, I’m even more determined to get each recipe just “right”.
-The difference is that, these days, I carefully measure and document everything!
+And these days, I carefully measure and document everything!

 The first time I served these Thai Basil Beef Bowls, it was just Scott and I for dinner.
 After taking the first bite, I said, “Wow, I believe this one’s perfect, right out of the gate!”
 Scott was busy enjoying his meal, but after a minute or two, he looked up.
 “I wouldn’t mind, if you tested this recipe for the next week or so.
 It might need more tweaking and testing.”, he said, with a sheepish grin on his face.
 I had to laugh, because I knew exactly what he meant.
 He loved it and didn’t want the recipe slipping into the Café archives before he had a chance to enjoy it a few more times.